 On any piece of paper, comparing the 16-year old WNBA to the 66-year old NBA is going to look unfair.
 The salary cap for a WNBA team doesn’t even reach the $1 million mark.
 It sits at $878,000.
 The NBA’s is $58 million.
 On top of that, you don’t have to be a genius to see that not as many people are buying tickets to WNBA games or buying as much merchandise.
 Many WNBA teams struggle to break even.
 Fortunately for them, their losses are subsidized by the NBA.
 But in an effort to improve their finances, the WNBA has gone the way of professional soccer and NASCAR, allowing corporations to buy ad space on player’s jerseys and uniforms.

 In 2011, some NBA players found themselves having to leave the country to find work during the NBA Lockout.
-While that was a temporary situation for them, it’s an every year reality for even the most popular, highest-paid WNBA player.
-Players like Candace Parker, Tamika Catchings and Diana Taurasi, all of which whose jerseys are top 10 sellers, still play overseas in the offseason to keep money coming in.
-In fact, some actually make more over there than they do in the WNBA.
+While that was a temporary situation for them, it’s an every-year reality for even the most popular, highest paid WNBA player.
+Players like Candace Parker, Tamika Catchings, and Diana Taurasi, who—by the way—all have top 10 best selling jerseys, still play overseas during the off-season to keep money coming in.
+In fact, some actually make more over there than they do playing for the WNBA.
 A top player can earn over $500,000 playing for seven months.
-But this also means that they are playing basketball year round, with no breaks.
+But, this also means that they are playing basketball year-round, with no breaks.

-As the league and its profile continues to grow, there should be more money making opportunities.
-Players like 2011 Rookie of the Year Maya Moore, became the first ever female basketball player to receive a Brand Jordan endorsement deal, placing her in the same company as NBA superstars Carmelo Anthony and Chris Paul.
-Players like Lisa Leslie and Cheryl Swoopes before her enjoyed endorsements and signature sneakers with Nike.
+As the league and its profile continues to grow, more opportunities to make money should start presenting themselves to players.
+For instance, 2011 Rookie of the Year Maya Moore recently became the first-ever female basketball player to receive a Brand Jordan endorsement deal, placing her in the same company as NBA superstars like Carmelo Anthony and Chris Paul.
+Players like Lisa Leslie, and Cheryl Swoopes before her, also enjoyed endorsements and signature sneakers with Nike.

-While WNBA players may never achieve salaries that will make their male counterparts jealous, they may someday reach a level where there salary exceeds anything you can find on Monster.com.
+While WNBA players may never achieve salaries that will make their male counterparts jealous, they may someday reach a level where their salaries exceed anything you can find on Monster.com.